- Introduction: Birthday Hotel Hopping In Paris

 This was one of the most incredible hotel rooms I’ve ever stayed in.
 Of course nothing in the world is perfect, and that brings me to my one issue with the rooms here — the sound insulation.
 Our room faced a fairly quiet pedestrian area, or so we thought.

 Well, for much of the day some street musicians set up shop on the other side of the street, and you could hear everything from inside our room.
-And we’re not just talking a faint noise, but rather it was loud.

 I would think that maybe this was an isolated incident, except on the introduction post to the trip report series, reader HC left the following comment: